 All the data now suggests that Google is moving away from its organic search query model and changing the format to a paid search model.
 With an increase in the number of paid ads on small mobile screens, organic search results are being pushed further down the page.
 So whilst organic visit growth could potentially decline, paid visit growth is likely to continue increasing.
 Making pay per click even more essential to a digital marketing strategy.

 AdWords is a key part of many business marketing campaigns, and whether you have excellent organic results or not, with the recent changes to Google’s mobile format, now is not a good time to decrease your AdWords budget.
 Mobile bidding in AdWords is becoming increasingly competitive with companies vying for the most lucrative top places.
 Digital marketing agencies like Converted are advising that you ensure you factor in mobile paid search into your strategy.

-Businesses are likely to continue to see a greater share of traffic via paid ads on mobile device so it is wise to factor into your budget mobile searches for the foreseeable future.
+Businesses are likely to continue to see a greater share of traffic via paid ads on mobile devices so it is wise to factor into your budget mobile searches for the foreseeable future.